 The instruction VS has an immediate effect and, therefore, must be given at the required time.
-In some applications, it is necessary to attach various speeds to different motion segments.
+In some applications, such as CNC, it is necessary to attach various speeds to different motion segments.
 This can be done by two functions: < n and > m

-For example: LI x < n >m
+For example:LI x,y,z,w < n > m

-The first command, < n, is equivalent to commanding VS n at the start of the given segment and will cause an acceleration toward the new commanded speeds, subjects to the other constraints.
+The first command, < n, is equivalent to commanding VSn at the start of the given segment and will cause an acceleration toward the new commanded speeds, subjects to the other constraints.